caseycas/assert_replication/README.md

 It also contains the extracted tables from our git log parse.

-The project logs parsed are too big to store on GitHub, but are available on request at: ccasal@ucdavis.edu
+The project logs parsed are too big to store on GitHub, but are available on request from: ccasal@ucdavis.edu or caseycasal@gmail.com

+The file ReplicationSteps.txt contains the steps needed to unpack the data and reproduce the results in our replication set.

 Set of projects considered: